simgrid/simgrid/docs/source/Introduction.rst

 Any project that uses SimGrid as its simulation framework comprises the following components:

  - An **application**.
-An application consists of one or more processes that can either implement distributed algorithms described using a simple API (either in C++, Python or
+An application consists of one or more processes that can either implement distributed algorithms described using a simple API (either in C++, Python, Java or
    C) or be part of a full-featured real  parallel application implemented with, for example, the MPI standard :ref:`(more info) <application>`.

  - A **simulated platform**.
 This is a description (in either XML or C++) of a distributed system's hardware (compute nodes, network links,